U.S. Sends Negroponte to Pakistan

 PHILIP REEVES: Well, the leverage that they have, of course, is that they put a great deal of money into Pakistan.
-They do so because they are regard it as the frontline in this so-called war on terror.
+They do so because they regard it as the frontline in the so-called war on terror.
 Any real threat to those funds might impact the army.

-At the moment, we believe the army is probably speaking behind Musharraf.
+At the moment, we believe the army is broadly sticking behind Musharraf.
 But if there was a change in the financial situation that might lead to them changing their attitude.

 Something else that would change their attitude, of course, is whether there are significant and prolonged street protests.
-At the moment, there are rumblings on the landscape. these protests are small but they're simmering away and they happen actually everyday.
-And if that happen, the army's attitude to Musharraf would change.
-And remember, it's going to be likely the army that decides the faith of Pervez Musharraf in the long run.
+At the moment, there are rumblings on the landscape.
+These protests are small but they're simmering away and they happen virtually everyday.
+And if that happened, the army's attitude to Musharraf would change.
+And remember, it's going to be likely the army that decides the fate of Pervez Musharraf in the long run.

-INSKEEP: But wait a minute, you always say the Americans can threaten to remove aid.
-DO you have any sense that the Bush administration is actually prepared to take that step given how important Pakistan is in the war on terror?
+INSKEEP: But wait a minute here, when we say the Americans can threaten to remove aid, do you have any sense that the Bush administration is actually prepared to take that step given how important Pakistan is in the war on terror?

 REEVES: It's not clear.
-I think the U.S. is probably in a contrary actually and isn't sure what to do about Musharraf.
-The Pakistani political commentary yet has been poring over the set of subtle signals from Washington ahead of this trip.
+I think the U.S. is probably in a quandary actually and isn't sure what to do about Musharraf.
+The Pakistani political commentariat has been poring over the sort of subtle signals from Washington ahead of this trip.

-A remark, for instance, by Condoleeza Rice that the U.S. will stand by the Pakistani people without mentioning Musharraf.
-And the recent story at the New York is also suggesting that the U.S. is looking beyond Musharraf.
+A remark, for instance, by Condoleezza Rice that the U.S. will stand by the Pakistani people without mentioning Musharraf.
+And the recent story in the New York Times also suggesting that the U.S. is looking beyond Musharraf.

 INSKEEP: Is she planning more marches or protests now that she's allowed to leave the house?

-INSKEEP: Although, Philip, you have mentioned a number of times when you're reporting that the great mass of Pakistani people seem to be staying out of this.
+INSKEEP: Although, Philip, you have mentioned a number of times in your reporting that the great mass of Pakistani people seem to be staying out of this.
 Is there any sign that Bhutto or any other opposition leader can really motivate them to throw Musharraf out of office?